Perturbed Laguerre Unitary Ensembles, Painlev\'e V and Information Theory: Abstract

 \section{Abstract}

-In this review, based mainly on \cite{ChenMckay}, we investigate a key information-theoretic performance metric in multiple-antenna wireless communications, the so-called outage probability.
-This quantity may be expressed in terms of a moment generating function, for which we present two separate integral representations, one involving a particular $\sigma-$form of Painlev\'e V. We also present a representation involving a non-linear second order difference equation.
+This article investigates a key information-theoretic performance metric in multiple-antenna wireless communications, the so-called outage probability.
+The article is partly a review, with the methodology based mainly on \cite{ChenMckay}, whilst also presenting some new results.
+The outage probability may be expressed in terms of a moment generating function, which involves a Hankel determinant generated from a perturbed Laguerre weight.
+For this Hankel determinant, we present two separate integral representations, both involving solutions to certain non-linear differential equations.
+In the second case, this is identified with a particular $\sigma$-form of Painlev\'e V. As an alternative to the Painlev\'e V, we show that this second integral representation may also be expressed in terms of a non-linear second order difference equation.